ajhayden/TechnicalInterviewCourse/Unit_03_Big_O_Notation/README.md

 ### Solution
 - O(ab)
-- There are multiple inputs, and both matter
+- There are multiple inputs, and both matter.
+We can't combine them into O(N*N)
-- Use variable names intentionally
+- Use variable names intentionally.
+Make sure to keep distinct inputs separate!

 ## Practice 4
 - What is the time complexity (Big O) of this algorithm?